sadab-halim/Interview-Questions/OOPS/README.md

 If the object is referred after the function call, the reference will become dangling.

 ### Virtual Destructor
+A virtual destructor is used to free up the memory space allocated by the derived class object or instance while deleting instances of the derived class using a base class pointer object.

 ### Pure Virtual Destructor
 Pure virtual destructors are legal in standard C++ and one of the most important things to remember is that if a class contains a pure virtual destructor, it must provide a function body for the pure virtual destructor.